Richard Eppes: Civil War

 When war broke out, Eppes enlisted in the 3rd Virginia Cavalry and helped equip the unit.
 About a year later, he paid for a substitute to complete his obligation.
 (Most planters were excluded from service, as the government believed they needed to keep agricultural production going and to manage the slaves.)
 Early in May 1862, his wife and children moved to Petersburg, which was located inland above the falls of the James River, for safety.
 Just days later, a Union raiding party landed at City Point.

 When the troops departed, all but twelve of Eppes' slaves had escaped with them, choosing to join the Union forces to gain freedom.
 Among those who escaped was Richard Slaughter, who decades later told his story to a Works Progress Administration interviewer in 1936.
 Most slaves were taken to Hampton, where they worked for the Union forces, and many began to learn to read and write.
 When given the chance, Slaughter and other men enlisted in the United States Colored Troops.

 Eppes worked as a civilian contract surgeon for the Confederate army in Petersburg for the duration of the war.
 In the middle of the siege, Eppes got his family out of Petersburg and sent them to his wife's family in Philadelphia to wait out the war.
 When Petersburg fell, Eppes decided to stay behind with the wounded as Robert E. Lee evacuated the Confederate forces from the city.

 Postbellum

 By May 1865, Eppes had taken the Amnesty Oath, but found that his wealth excluded him from benefits of the Amnesty Proclamation.
 He had to raise money to reclaim and essentially purchase the title to his land and settle up with the Federal government.
 He also had to pay for any of the structures which the Union army left behind on his land before he could alter them.
 By early 1866, after a favorable transaction with the government, he controlled his plantation again.
 By March 1866, his family had returned and they were living at City Point.
+Eppes died at his home on February 17, 1896.

 Diaries

 Eppes kept voluminous, detailed journals, which have been a source for historians on his planning and operation of his plantation, as well as the war and post-bellum years.
-The volumes for 1849 and 1851-1896 are in the collections of the Virginia Historical Society, in Richmond.
+The volumes for 1849 and 1851–1896 are in the collections of the Virginia Historical Society, in Richmond.